-- If you’re using an immersion blender: Add the water, beans, tomato paste, and 1/3 cup of the diced tomatoes to a large pot and use your immersion blender to puree until smooth.
+- If you’re using an immersion blender: Add the water, white beans, tomato paste, and 1/3 cup of the diced tomatoes to a large pot and use your immersion blender to puree until smooth.

 - Once your puree is ready and in the large soup pot, cover it and bring to a full boil.
-Then, add the potatoes and carrots first to give them some extra time to cook through.
+Then, add the green beans, diced potatoes, and carrots first to give them some extra time to cook through.
 (If you are adding uncooked pasta, now is the time as well.)
-Let them cook on their own a few minutes while you gather the rest of your ingredients to go in the pot.
+Let them cook on their own for about 10 minutes while you gather the rest of your ingredients to go in the pot.

-**If you're adding small form pasta like ditalini, macaroni, and tubetti, you’ll need to add about one extra cup water to one cup pasta, unless you cook the pasta separately.
-Note, pasta will continue to soak up the liquid, so this may make the soup a little thicker than desired if left too long.
+- **If you're adding small-form pasta like ditalini, macaroni, and alphabet pasta, you’ll need to add about one extra cup of water to one cup pasta, unless you cook the pasta separately.
+Note, pasta will continue to soak up the liquid, so this may make the soup a little thicker than desired if left too long

 Serving Size:1/12 the recipe

 Amount Per Serving: Calories: 150Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 217mgCarbohydrates: 32gFiber: 6gSugar: 6gProtein: 6g

 Nutrition information is automatically calculated and may not always be accurate.